 Most languages evolve over time.
 Sometimes new features are added making other features extraneous.
 Languages may have features that are frequently the basis for security or safety problems.
 The deprecation of these features indicates that there is a better way of accomplishing the desired functionality.
 However, there is always a time lag between the acknowledgement that a particular feature is the source of safety or security problems, the decision to remove or replace the feature and the generation of warnings or error messages by compilers that the feature should not be used.
 Given that software systems can take many years to develop, it is possible and even likely that a language standard will change causing some of the features used to be suddenly deprecated.
 Modifying the software can be costly and time consuming to remove the deprecated features.
 However, if the schedule and resources permit, this would be prudent as future vulnerabilities may result from leaving the deprecated features in the code.
 Ultimately the deprecated features will likely need to be removed when the features are removed.

-Cross reference
+Related coding guidelines

-JSF AV Rules[31]: 8 and 11
+JSF AV Rules [24]: 8 and 11